muldjord/skyscraper/docs/CONFIGINI.md

 #### relativePaths="false"
 Currently only relevant when generating an EmulationStation game list (which is the default frontend when the `-f` option is left out).
 Enabling this forces the rom and any media paths inside the game list to be relative to the rom input folder.

+#### extensions="*.zip *.uae *.adf"
+Completely overwrites the rom extensions Skyscraper allows for the chosen platform.

+NOTE!
+If you feel like you are using a file extension that ought to be supported by default, please report it so it can be added in a later version of Skyscraper.

 #### addExtensions="*.zst *.smt"
-If you have a rom that Skyscraper doesn't even try to gather data for, it might be because it has a file extension that isn't currently supported.
-This option allows you to add support for any file extension.
+Adds the rom extensions to the ones that are already supported by the platform.

+NOTE!
 If you feel like you are using a file extension that ought to be supported by default, please report it so it can be added in a later version of Skyscraper.

 #### hints="false"
 Disables the "Did you know" hints when running Skyscraper.